 Step 3.
 For the current price column, use the ImportHtml formula to pull the price corresponding to the currency.

-In the table above, I have used the formula:
+In the table above, I originally used the formula:

-This formula searches in the defined cell and pulls the corresponding price from the price source (CoinmarketCap in this case).
-You must remember to use the URL slugs (entered in the currency identifier column) from CoinMarketCap URLs for different currencies, such as ethereum for Ethereum, bitcoin for Bitcoin, and usd-coin for USD coin.
+This formula searched in the defined cell and pulls the corresponding price from the price source (CoinmarketCap in this case).
+You must remember to use the URL slugs (entered in the currency identifier column) from CoinMarketCap URLs for different currencies, such as ethereum for Ethereum, bitcoin for Bitcoin, and usd-coin for USD Coin.

 Step 4.
-Use formulas to automate the calculation for the holdings, present value, and profit/loss columns.
+Use formulas to automate the calculation for the holdings, present value, profit/loss, and % return columns.
+You can add your own metrics as needed with additional columns.

 Holdings